Just think about how much you could learn from someone who came from nothing and now has a net worth of over $100 million.

 So whenever you make an investment, you are also making a prediction about the future.

 There are some people who believe they can accurately predict the future.
-These people build complex models and buy stocks based on the assumption that their prediction about the future will come true.
+These people build complex models and buy stocks based on the assumption that their predictions about the future will come true.

 As Ben Graham wrote in The Intelligent Investor: